The Hidden Dangers of Street Food Barbecue: A Health Hazard in Disguise

 Read More:

-Use of Artificial Colors
+Use of Artificial Colours

 Another alarming practice among street food barbecue vendors is the use of artificial colours to enhance the visual appeal of their dishes.
 These synthetic additives are used to make the food look more attractive and appetising, thereby drawing in more customers.
 However, artificial colours can pose significant health risks.